 explore how a well-developed crisis communication plan with a solid ethical framework can build confidence and morale to weather any emergency, whether you work in the private or non-profit sector or in government.

-To withdraw from any course in the program, notification must be provided to the course instructor and to administration (1-250-721-8558 or firstname.lastname@example.org).
-A course refund, minus a $75 administration fee, will only be provided within 6 calendar days after the course start date.
+To withdraw from the course, notification must be provided to the course instructor and to administration (email@example.com).
+A course refund, minus a $95 administration fee, or transfer (subject to the $95 administration fee) will only be provided within 6 calendar days after the course start date.
 Students who withdraw after that date may be eligible to receive a W transcript status.
 Students who do not notify the course instructor and administrative staff of their decision not to complete the course will receive a failing grade (F).